 The Audit Committee has autonomy to make decisions with regard to the provisions of the Sarbanes-Oxley Act - Sections 301 and 407.
 Some of its main attributions are: to review the financial statements and other public information about the company’s operating performance and financial condition, recommend to the Board of Directors the appointment, compensation and hiring of external auditors, and monitor the performance of internal and external audits.

 The Audit Committee is currently composed of Mr. Fernando Perrone, Mr. Yoshiaki Nakano and Mr. Antonio Bernardo Vieira Maia.

 CSN’s management and the general conduct of its business are performed by the Executive Board, in accordance with the policies and strategies defined by the Board of Directors.
 The Executive Board meets whenever convened by the President or by two Executive Officers, each executive officer being responsible for conducting the transactions related to his or her area of operation.
 The mandate of the Executive Officers lasts two years, with reelection permitted.
-The Executive Board currently consists of five executive directors, one being the President, named: Benjamin Steinbruch (President), Pedro Gutemberg Quariguasi Netto, Luis Fernando Barbosa Martinez and David Moise Salama.
+The Executive Board currently consists of five executive directors, one being the President, named: Benjamin Steinbruch (President), Pedro Gutemberg Quariguasi Netto, Luis Fernando Barbosa Martinez, David Moise Salama and Marcelo Cunha Ribeiro.
 To learn more about them, visit our portal for investors.